npchat/npchat-web/readme.md

 }
 ```

+### 5.1.2 SHA-256 Public key hash
+A Client generates this by hashing the public key with SHA-256.
+This value is referred to as `authPublicKeyHash`.
+The `authPublicKeyHash` is used as a public ID.

-#### ECDH P-256 Diffie-Hellman for encryption
+### 5.2 ECDH P-256 key pair
-A shared secret is derived after exchanging public keys.
-This shared secret is used to encrypt each message with a unique random IV.
+A Client generates a SHA-256 with ECDH P-256 key pair.
+This is used to derive a shared secret with another Client.
 ```JS
 const dhKeyParams = {
 	name: "ECDH",